 Appendix A: Sample Job Descriptions

-Water Conservation Coord Sr
+Water Conservation Coord Sr.

 General Overview

 At a senior level, provides expert counsel and information regarding water conservation.
 Develops and implements water conservation programs.
 Fosters water conservation awareness to relevant stakeholders and the general public.
 Acts as water conservation advocate at regulatory meetings and functions.
 Represents the organization at public speaking engagements and through written outreach.
 Collaborates with other organizations and entities on water conservation programs.
 Provides input on policies, rules, and strategic planning related to conservation.
 This position utilizes in-depth knowledge of best practices and experience in own discipline to provide and improve services.
 Takes a new perspective to solve complex problems.
 Works independently and receives minimal guidance.
 Acts as a resource for colleagues with less experience.
 May direct the work of other staff members.